pterodactyl/documentation/panel/1.0/additional_configuration.md

 You can generate your own keys in the [reCAPTCHA Admin Console](https://www.google.com/recaptcha/admin).

 The keys can then be applied using the Settings in the admin panel.
-The reCAPTCHA settings can be found on the **Advanced**
+The reCAPTCHA settings can be found on the **Advanced** tab.

 ### Disabling reCAPTCHA